 It is essential to acknowledge that the occurrence of solar flares can fluctuate considerably between the solar maximum and minimum periods, making them difficult to predict with certainty.

 Solar flares can indirectly influence solar panel efficiency, but this impact is typically minimal.
 Solar flares release energy across the electromagnetic spectrum, with the majority being emitted as X-rays and ultraviolet (UV) radiation.
-Although solar panels mainly convert visible light into electricity, they can still harness a small amount of UV radiation.

 The effect of solar flares on solar panel efficiency varies based on their intensity and duration.